Aisin–Toyota 8-speed automatic transmission: Quality

-Gearset Concept: Quality

 All 8-speed automatic transmissions from Aisin and Toyota for passenger cars are based on the same layout (Note: See also Toyota A transmission) (Note: See also Toyota U transmission) in both engines orientations.
 For transverse installation, the layout of the longitudinal installation was merely mirrored.
 Gearset 1 is not an ordinary one, but a reversed one.
 It consists of 2 pinions that mesh with each other.
 One of these pinions meshes with the sun gear, the other with the ring gear.
 As a results, the gearset generates different ratios and the sun gear rotates in the same direction as the ring gear when the planetary gear carrier is stationary.
 This made it possible to manage 8 speeds with 3 gearsets.
 As a result, the transmission is more compact than 8-speed transmissions from competitors.
 This means that an 8-speed automatic transmission was also possible for transverse engines.